adrianrudnik/ablegram/website/docs/search/parser/ableton-live-set.md

 The file was created in the western zodiac sign represented by `{string}`.

-- `file:zodiac-western=scorpio` if the file was created in the Scorpio zodiac sign.
+- `+tags:"file:zodiac-western=scorpio"` if the file was created in the Scorpio zodiac sign.
 </IndexTag>

 ### `file:zodiac-chinese`